 Creatine can also be obtained through diet, with the average person consuming around 1g per day through sources such as fish and meat.
 Increasing dietary availability of creatine serves to increase intramuscular storage of creatine phosphate (CP), which is important in maximising performance.

 How Does Creatine Work?

-Creatine, in the form of CP, has an extremely important role in the production of energy for short-duration high-intensity exercise.
+Creatine, in the form of (creatine phosphate) CP, has an extremely important role in the production of energy for short-duration high-intensity exercise.
 CP is used as a substrate for the formation of adenosine triphosphate (ATP), which is used during energy transfer, by re-phosphorylating adenosine diphosphate (ADP).

 In short, if ADP can be converted quickly and more efficiently into ATP, either through the body’s natural sources of CP or by supplementing with creatine, more energy would become available for intense exercise.

 Theoretically, by supplementing with creatine, intramuscular stores of CP could be increased or topped up, thereby feeding the phosphagen/alactic energy system leading to enhanced performance.